statamic/docs/content/collections/docs/search.md

 An **index** is a collection of **records**, each representing a single search item.
 A record might be an entry, a taxonomy term, or even a user.
 :::

-Your site's default index includes _only_ the title from from _all_ collections.
+Your site's default index includes _only_ the title from _all_ collections.
 The default config looks like this:

 ``` php
 'default' => [